 oxygen levels, and breathing.

 You may need to lie flat for a few hours after the procedure without bending your

 Your healthcare provider might prescribe medicine to keep your blood from clotting.

 You may get pain medicine if needed.

-Your healthcare provider may order follow-up tests, like an electrocardiogram or an
+You may need follow-up tests, like an electrocardiogram or an echocardiogram.

 You may be able to go home the same day as the procedure.
 Make sure you have someone

 Ask what medicine you need to take.
 You may temporarily need to take antibiotics or

 medicines to prevent blood clots.
 Take pain medicine as needed.

 You can resume your normal activities fairly quickly.
 But don't do any strenuous activities.